Micro-PHP/micro-docker/docs/production.md

 ![Creating a DNS record at Gandi.net](gandi-dns.png)

-Note: Let's Encrypt, the service used by default by Symfony Docker to automatically generate a TLS certificate doesn't support using bare IP addresses.
+Note: Let's Encrypt, the service used by default by Micro Docker to automatically generate a TLS certificate doesn't support using bare IP addresses.
 Using a domain name is mandatory to use Let's Encrypt.

 ## Deploying